trevormaxwell/trevormaxwell.github.io/README.md

 ## Projects

 ### Customer Segmentation Using K-Means Clustering
-Used **Python** to devolop K-Means Clustering model to create customer segments.
-The segments can be used to build marketing strategies to generate more customers as well as improve current policies or generate new policies.
+Used **Python** to develop K-Means Clustering model that created customer segments.
+The segments can be used to build marketing strategies that generate more customers as well as improve current policies or generate new policies.

 ![Customer Segmentation Preview](/assets/images/Customer_Segmentation_Preview_v2.jpeg)